JeffersonLab/ARIEL/README.md

 * [GNU getopt](https://github.com/karelzak/util-linux/) (any version)

-ROOT must have been compiled with the exact same compiler that will be used for building JERM.
+ROOT must have been compiled with the exact same compiler that will be used for building ARIEL.

 Generally, dependencies can have any version at or above the minimum specified;  an exact version match is not required.
-One can thus upgrade JERM without necessarily having to pull in upgrades of various large dependencies as well.
+One can thus upgrade ARIEL without necessarily having to pull in upgrades of various large dependencies as well.
 (This is the typical behavior for Unix software distributions.)
-If JERM versions and dependency versions are to be locked, this should be handled with a suitable external package manager.
+If ARIEL versions and dependency versions are to be locked, this should be handled with a suitable external package manager.

 The following packages are included in this repository as submodules because they are often not available through package managers: